MULTIFAMILY

 3. Portfolio Loan for Multifamily Properties

-portfolio loan for multifamily properties is a nonconforming loan used to purchase a multifamily property between two and five or more units.
+A portfolio loan for multifamily properties is a nonconforming loan used to purchase a multifamily property between two and five or more units.
 Portfolio loans for multifamily properties are permanent mortgages with terms between three and 30 years.

 These types of multifamily loans are right for investors who need more flexible multifamily loan requirements.
 They’re also right for investors who want to finance multiple properties at once because they can finance four to 10 properties simultaneously.